warizz/me/apps/warizzyutanan/posts/legacy-to-monorepo.md

 └── vite.config.ts
 ```

-Then move all the app specific files into a folder name apps/web-client, my route is like this.
+Next, I began by relocating all the application-specific files into a folder named "apps/web-client," following this route:

-> remove `node_modules` to avoid vast size folder copying
+1. Removed "node_modules" to prevent copying a folder of vast size.
-> keep `.git` in the root
+2. Maintained ".git" in the root directory.

 ```bash
 .git/